NatDavies06/tic-tac-toe/README.md

-# Tic-Tac-Toe Game
+# Tic-Tac-Toe

-A simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.
+Trying my hand at a simple Tic-Tac-Toe game built with HTML, CSS, and JavaScript.

 ## Table of Contents